software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The frontend developer guide goes here.
 > ```
 >
-> Also, include the following information about the project's architecture and implementation technologies:
+> Also, include the following information about the project's implementation technologies:
 >
-> 1. The project's architecture consists of three components: the database, the backend and the frontend.
-Mention these components and explain the purpose of each component.
-Also, visualize how the components communicate with each other using a [Mermaid flow diagram](https://mermaid.js.org/syntax/flowchart.html)
-> 2. Which programming language, frameworks and major libraries are used in the _backend implementation_?
+> 1. Which programming language, frameworks and major libraries are used in the _backend implementation_?
-> 3. Which _database platforms_ are used in different environments (development and production environment)?
+> 2. Which _database platforms_ are used in different environments (development and production environment)?
-> 4. Which programming language, frameworks and major libraries are used in the _frontend implementation_?
+> 3. Which programming language, frameworks and major libraries are used in the _frontend implementation_?

 ## Sprint Review